tilltheis/eventer/README.md

 This is a playground to get to know [ZIO](https://zio.dev/) and [React](https://reactjs.org/).

+## Trying it Out

+You can log in with email `example@example.org` and password `password`.
+This account will be created automatically at application startup.

 ## Prerequisites

 `docker`, `docker-compose`, `sbt` `npm` must be installed.